simonnickel/snap-settings-service/README.md

 ## Demo

-The demo project shows an example on how to use settings in different scopes.
+The [demo project](/SnapSettingsServiceDemo) shows an example usage of the SettingsService with settings in different scopes.

 ![Screenshot of Demo app](/screenshot.png)